About the Center for Lincoln Studies

 Lincoln Research

 The Center for Lincoln Studies conducts and supports research on Lincoln, his era, and his legacy.
-Recently, CLS director Jacob K. Friefeld's book, The First Migrants, was announced as a finalist for the Association for the Study of African American Life and History's book prize.
+This year the CLS's Book Series released its first book, Lincoln the Citizen: The Complete Version, edited by Michael Burlingame.
+Recently, CLS director Jacob K. Friefeld's book, The First Migrants, was awarded the Caroline Bancroft History Prize by the Denver Public Library.
 The book unites Lincoln's legacies of emancipation and free land policy in the West.

 Student Opportunity